italian sunday gravy tomato sauce

 - 6 oz can tomato paste

-- 6 lb can San Marzano whole tomatoes (pureed until smooth in food processor
+- 6 lb can San Marzano whole tomatoes (pureed until smooth in food processor, blender, or food mill)

 - 3 tbsp dried parsley